New Castle Delaware

 “The First Grand Mansion of Delaware”

-The Amstel House is described as being the “elegant brick, early Georgian mansion.”
-This 1738 early Colonial townhouse mansion was built to last centuries.
-It is rectangular, with two wings extended from the main structure of the house.
+The Amstel House is described as being an “elegant brick, early Georgian mansion.”
+Built in 1738 it is rectangular in shape, with two wings extended from the main structure of the house.

-Besides being a successful doctor, Dr. John Finney was also a well-off landowner that gave him the money to invest in his new home, built from scratch to his liking, making one of its two wings by attaching the old 1728 house.
+Its owner, Dr. John Finneym besides being a successful doctor, was also a well-off landowner who built it from scratch to his liking, making one of its two wings by attaching the old 1728 house.
 This grand mansion surely showcased his wealth and importance in the city of New Castle.

 Amstel House is known for its “original woodwork, fine architectural details and open hearth.
 Its early fanlight and central hallway were among the first uses of these features in the town.”
 The wood used inside was oak harvested in Delaware, and the bricks were made in southern New Castle.
 A local craftsman built with care this forever home for the Dr Finney family.

-On the first floor, there is the grand central hallway with a large room on each side of the hallway, where the common rooms were located.
+On the first floor is a grand central hallway with large common room on either side.
 The kitchen was probably in a detached, outside building.

-On the second floor was where the bedrooms could be found.
+Bedrooms were on the second floor.
 The third floor could’ve been a work room.

-This Amstel House Museum is set up like a family from the 1700s & 1800s was still living there and just went out for a walk; having on display furniture and belongings on display but in their proper place as a family would keep them.
+The Museum is set up like a family from the 1700s and 1800s was still living there and just went out for a walk; having on display furniture and belongings on display but in their proper place as a family would keep them.
 All the different rooms have the kind of furniture and items that would’ve been found there.

-The Anstel House Museum effectively showcases the way prominent citizens lived during the 1700s and 1800s.
+The Amstel House Museum effectively showcases the way prominent citizens lived during the 1700s and 1800s.
 Many items in the museum belonged to people who actually lived here.

 “Various objects on display in the house convey the 18th-century lifestyle of the Van Dyke family.
 The objects descended through Nicholas’ daughter Ann who married Kensey Johns in the parlor of the house.